IfcOpenShell/IfcOpenShell/README.md

     script already loaded.
 Change the hardcoded paths from `/home/dion/Projects/blender-bim-ifc/` to wherever you've cloned this
     repository.
+ 4. Ensure `ifcopenshell` is in your Blender Python's path, so that it can `import ifcopenshell`.
+You can run `sys.path.append('/path/to/your/ifcopenshell/module')` in the Blender Python console to do this.
- 4. Select all objects that you want to export.
+ 5. Select all objects that you want to export.
 Press `Run Script`, and you will get the results in `output.ifc`.

 A naming convention of `IfcClass/IfcName` is enforced.
 If you name your object